rust-basel/fullstack-rust-workshop/src/07-crud_operations.md

 Now you can access the database, that you've already injected with the `with_state(...)` method of the `Router`.

-But first, got to your `database.rs` module and add a new method to your `impl InMemoryDatabase` to return all items at once.
+But first, go to your `database.rs` module and add a new method to your `impl InMemoryDatabase` to return all items at once.

 ```rust
   pub fn as_vec(&self) -> Vec<(String, ShoppingItem)> {